benslack19/benslack19.github.io/_posts/2020-03-26-CASE-in-WHERE-SQL.md

 toc: true
 ---

 I was working on a baseball query when I discovered that I could not use a simple WHERE statement to select Padres at-bats.
 However, I knew the information was there.
 The teams were under the "away_team" and "home_team" columns.
-Here's what I was working with
+Here's what I was working with:

 ```
 batter	game_date	events	inning_topbot	away_team	home_team